hyperledger-archives/grid-docs/docs/0.1/grid_schema_family_specification.md

 ## Overview

-Grid Schema for Hyperledger Grid is a smart contract designed to run with the [Sawtooth Sabre](https://github.com/hyperledger/sawtooth-sabre/) smart contract engine.
+Schema is a smart contract designed to run with the [Sawtooth Sabre](https://github.com/hyperledger/sawtooth-sabre/) smart contract engine.

-Grid Schema provides a reusable, standard approach to defining, storing, and consuming properties within smart contracts, software libraries, and network-based APIs.
+Schema provides a reusable, standard approach to defining, storing, and consuming properties within smart contracts, software libraries, and network-based APIs.